SwiftyLab/SwiftAnalyticsKit/README.md

-# SwiftAnalyticsSDK
+# SwiftAnalyticsKit

-A Composable Analytics API for Swift
+A Composable Analytics API for Swift.